 Deb Brosnan & The Origins of Wholistic Riding

 At the age of seven I began riding horses at a local facility.
-I was placed on a horse in a group lesson with as many as 10 people ages 7-70 and we all learned the same ‘lessons’ together (including jumping which at five years old, I had no interest in).
+I was placed on a horse in a group lesson with as many as 10 people ages 7-70 and we all learned the same ‘lessons’ together (including jumping which at seven years old, I had no interest in).

 I became a master at falling off without killing myself.
 Down I came.
 Not just once, but over and over and over.
 My fear of riding became overwhelming and paralyzing.

 My early experiences set me on a path to understand HOW to ride.
 For me, no matter how hard I tried to ride, something was missing.
 As I grew older, my head and my heart fought against each other.
 I loved horses, they were (and are) a part of who I am.
 My head feared riding horses while my heart needed to be with them.

 That is when I learned to connect with horses from the ground.
 On the ground I was fearless, I had my own legs under me and I learned to work with horses, play with horses and WATCH horses.

 After a 10-year absence from horses, my heart brought me to a sweet little mustang mare.
 She was an alpha mare, smart, full of fire with a heart of gold.
 Queen of trouble-making and fence jumping (not in that order) at the rescue I found her at.
 I fell in love with her and she adopted me into her family and healed my heart.